Fighting To Force the Coast Guard to Serve Cruise Passengers

 Protecting cruise liner passengers should be the top priority of all cruise lines.
 Unfortunately, recent cases show this is not always the case.
 By advocating for passengers, we are one step closer to a more just system.

-The Cruise Vessel Security and Safety Act was an important part of that puzzle.
+The Cruise Vessel Security and Safety Act was an essential part of that puzzle.
 Still, there are substantial concerns about its implementation.
 All of these are good questions for the public.
 How the government uses the law is another questions.

 Removing Cruise Ship Company Loopholes